1. What is the TRS Supplemental Savings Plan (SSP)?

 6. How do I change my SSP contribution amount or type or stop contributing to the SSP?

-Changes to your contribution amount or type are effective as soon as administratively practicable following the date the change is requested, but no earlier than the pay period that begins on or after the first day of the month following the month in which the change is requested.
-Cancellation of contributions are effective as soon as administratively practicable after the request is made.
+Changes to your contribution amount or type are effective as soon as administratively practicable following the pay period that begins on or after the date the change is requested.
+Cancellation of contributions is effective as soon as administratively practicable after the request is made.

 7. What are the contribution limits?